 Circumstantial Evidence

-So, a lot of these burglaries that are being cracked where they don't have eyewitnesses or video evidence of the person actually in the home stealing the merchandise are being cracked by what we call circumstantial evidence, and that's basically the police building a chain of evidence through circumstances that make it clear that the person was involved in the particular burglary that they've been arrested for.
+So, a lot of these burglaries that are being cracked where they don't have eyewitnesses or video evidence of the person actually in the home stealing the merchandise are being cracked by what we call circumstantial evidence.
+This is different from direct evidence, which is evidence that directly proves a fact, and is basically the police building a chain of evidence through circumstances that make it clear that the person was involved in the particular burglary that they've been arrested for.

-The perfect example is one I give a lot when I try to explain circumstantial evidence when a mother bakes a pie and a little boy is left alone with the pie in the kitchen.
-The mother comes back five minutes later, and a big bite is taken out of the pie, and asks the little boy, did you bite that pie and the little boy says no.
+A perfect example is one I often use when explaining circumstantial evidence, such as when a mother bakes a pie and a little boy is left alone with it in the kitchen.
+The mother comes back five minutes later, and a big bite is taken out of the pie, and asks the little boy, Did you bite that pie and the little boy says no.

 Now, there was no video of the boy biting the pie.
 There were no witnesses to see the boy bite the pie, but meanwhile, circumstantially, the boy was the only one in the kitchen.
 The boy has pie crumbs all over his shirt.
 The boy has cherry pie juice all around his face.
 That's circumstantial evidence that the boy bit the pie.

-Similarly, in a circumstance where there are a bunch of circumstances that show someone was involved in a burglary, the police will make a run at trying to get that person.
-They'll give it to the prosecutors who are lawyers that work for the People of the State of California, and a lot of times, these prosecutors are sophisticated enough to be able to show a jury circumstantially that a particular person or persons was involved in a burglary.
+Similarly, in a circumstance where there are multiple factors indicating that someone was involved in a burglary, the police will attempt to identify that person.
+They'll give it to the prosecutors, who are lawyers working for the People of the State of California.
+These prosecutors are skilled in presenting a case to a jury, using circumstantial evidence to convincingly show that a particular person or persons was involved in a burglary.

 Another way that they're linking these burglaries together is through gang activity.
 A lot of these gang members are stupid enough to put the stolen merchandise on Facebook, for example.
 They put a picture of themselves with the watch or some other merchandise from a burglary.
 This thorough approach to investigating and linking evidence is a testament to the legal system's commitment to ensuring justice.

 So, once you start to tie all of these things together, it makes sense why the police have arrested a particular person.
-In this scenario, all people can do is point to the fact that just because I had a picture of a watch on Facebook is not enough to get me for burglary.
+In this scenario, all people can do is point out that just because I had a picture of a watch on Facebook does not make me guilty of burglary.

 That doesn't mean I went into the house.
 But what they don't realize is that there are about twenty other things that make it plausible that you were the one who went into the house and burglarized it.